AnalyticsbyMary/Electronic_Sales_Analytics_POWERBI/README.md

 The business needed a clear and interactive way to:

-- Monitor and evaluate electronic device sales performance across different product categories and time periods.
+- Evaluate electronic device sales performance across different product categories and time periods.
 - Track order fulfillment and delivery status to improve logistics and customer satisfaction.
 - Understand customer engagement patterns, retention rates, and purchasing behavior through segmentation.